 - Weeping willow (Salix babylonica)

 While we particularly like the early spring bloomers, you can also force many plants that bloom from mid-April into May.
 Don’t start cutting these before March, or you’ll delay their bloom by several weeks.
+These larger blooms may take from two to five weeks to flower in a vase.

-- Cherry (Prunus spp., ornamental or fruiting)
+- Cherry, peach, plum, and other stone fruits (Prunus spp., ornamental or fruiting)

 - Lilac (Syringa spp.)